 Insights

-Advanced Testing Capabilities NASA Johnson Space Center operates the world’s largest aerodynamics test facility with extensive testing capabilities for full-scale aircraft, helicopters, wind turbines, parachutes, and other aerospace components, representing opportunities to supply specialized testing equipment, materials, and technical services.
+Advanced Testing Capabilities NASA’s NFAC is the world’s largest aerodynamics test facility with unmatched testing capabilities for large-scale and full-scale aircraft, wind turbines, parachutes, and trucks.
+This presents a significant opportunity to offer innovative testing technologies, specialized equipment, and consulting services to aerospace, defense, and industrial clients seeking advanced aerodynamic solutions.

 Similar companies to NASA, Office of Inspector General